MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/invoice-schedules-contract-line-sales.md

 ---
-title: Creating invoice schedules on a project-based contract line
+title: Create invoice schedules on a project-based contract line - lite
 description: This topic provides information about creating invoice schedules and milestones.
 author: rumant
 manager: Annbe